-There are certain criteria devices need to meet to be considered one of the best laptops for teachers.
+There are specific criteria devices need to meet to be considered one of the best laptops for teachers.
 It has to be an affordable machine, first of all, but it also has to be reliable and capable of handling day-to-day coursework.
 Luckily, that's not as hard to find as it used to be.
-Quite a few notebooks balance an affordable price tag with a solid performance and feature-set.
+Quite a few notebooks balance an affordable price tag with a solid performance and feature set.
 After all, it needs to be able to keep up with you in the middle of class without any issues that could delay your lesson plan.

-The notebook must also be comfortable, have an excellent keyboard and trackpad, being light and thin enough for better portability, and a top-notch screen that won't cause eye fatigue or strain after extended use.
+The notebook must also be comfortable, have an excellent keyboard and trackpad, be light and thin enough for better portability, and have a top-notch screen that won't cause eye fatigue or strain after extended use.

 Read the full review: MacBook Air (M1, 2020)

-Read the full review: Google Pixelbook Go
+Read the full review: Dell XPS 15 (2022)

-Read the full review: Acer Chromebook 314
+Read the full review: Microsoft Surface Laptop 4

-Read the full review: Asus Zephyrus G14
+Read the full review: Asus Zenbook S 13